Externalkey/Yap.lol/README.md

 ---

-This project is NOT available and NOT open source.
+This project is NOT OPEN SOURCE and WILL NEVER BE open source.
 Ownership rights are retained by the developer, @extnalkey on Discord and ExternalKey on RawGitHub.
-You are welcome to incorporate or adapt this script or any system from this project into your repositories, provided that proper credit is given to @ExternalKey .
+You can not claim this "Project" as yours.
+Nor copy it, if you are going to use it and showcase it please give creidt  @ExternalKey .

 ---